Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/parking-lot-usb-exercise/README.md

 ## Scenario

 As part of the security team at Rhetorical Hospital, I arrived at work one morning and found a USB stick with the hospital's logo printed on it.
-There was no one else around who might have dropped it, so I decided to pick it up out of curiosity.
 I brought the USB drive back to the office where the team had virtualization software installed on a workstation.
-Virtualization software can be used for this very purpose because it is one of the only ways to safely investigate an unfamiliar USB stick.
-The software works by running a simulated instance of the computer on the same workstation.
-This simulation is not connected to other files or networks, so the USB drive cannot affect other systems if it happens to be infected with malicious software.
+This software was used to create a **sandbox**—a simulated instance of a computer that is isolated from other files and networks.
+This sandboxing technique is one of the only ways to safely investigate an unfamiliar USB stick because it ensures that if the drive is infected with malicious software, it cannot affect other systems.

 ## Contents